 In some cases, the infection can spread to the neck, jaw, throat or tongue, and may require additional medical treatment.
-A rarity of a dental abscess is sepsis, which is an infection of the blood, causing septic shock, organ failure and even death.
+A rarity of a dental abscess is sepsis, which is an infection of the blood, causing septic shock, organ failure, and even death.

 When the severe happens and you were to need hospitalization, this is an exception in which Medicare Part A, your hospital benefits, would pick up coverage for the condition.
 Any treatment you were to receive while there would be covered as it’s considered medically necessary.

-Once you’re discharged and should you need a routine follow up with your regular healthcare provider, then your Medicare Part B, your outpatient benefits, will pick up coverage.
+Once you’re discharged and should you need a routine to follow up with your regular healthcare provider, then your Medicare Part B, your outpatient benefits, will pick up coverage.